-75. 3B.8-1a Transport, Store, and Handle Construction-Related Hazardous Materials in Compliance with Relevant Regulations and Guidelines.
-G,I,B CD (E), FD The City shall ensure, through the enforcement of contractual obligations, that all contractors transport, store, and handle construction-related hazardous materials in a manner consistent with relevant regulations and guidelines, including those recommended and enforced by Caltrans, Central Valley RWQCB, local fire departments, and the County environmental health department.
-Recommendations shall include as appropriate transporting and storing materials in appropriate and approved containers, maintaining required clearances, and handling materials using applicable Federal, state and/or local regulatory agency protocols.
-In addition, all precautions required by the Central Valley RWQCB-issued NPDES construction activity stormwater permits shall be taken to ensure that no hazardous materials enter any nearby waterways.
+B.8-1a Transport, Store, and Handle Construction-Related Hazardous Materials in Compliance with Relevant Regulations and Guidelines.
+The City shall ensure, through the enforcement of contractual obligations, that all contractors transport, store, and handle construction-related hazardous materials in manner consistent with relevant regulations and guidelines, including those recommended and enforced by Caltrans, Central Valley RWQCB, local fire departments, and the County environmental health department.
+Recommendations shall include as appropriate transporting and storing materials in appropriate and approved containers, maintaining required clearances, and handlin materials using applicable Federal, state and/or local regulatory agency protocols.
+I addition, all precautions required by the Central Valley RWQCB-issued NPDES construction activity stormwater permits shall be taken to ensure that no hazardous materials enter any nearby waterways.
 In the event of a spill, the City shall ensure, through the enforcement of contractual obligations, that all contractors immediately control the source of any leak and immediately contain any spill utilizing appropriate spill containment and countermeasures.
 If required by the local fire departments, the local environmental health department, or any other regulatory agency, contaminated media shall be collected and disposed of at an off-site facility approved to accept such media.
-The storage, handling, and use of the construction-related hazardous materials shall be in accordance with applicable Federal, state, and local laws.
-Construction-related hazardous materials and hazardous wastes (e.g., fuels and waste oils) shall be stored away from stream channels and steep banks to prevent these materials from entering surface waters in the event of an accidental release.
-These materials shall be kept at sufficient distance (at least 500 feet) from nearby residences or other sensitive land uses.
-This includes materials stored for expected use, materials in equipment and vehicles, and waste materials.
-76. Landslide /Slope Failure The owner/applicant shall retain an appropriately licensed engineer during the grading activities to identify existing landslides and potential slope failure hazards.
-The said engineer shall be notified a minimum of two days prior to any site clearing or grading to facilitate meetings with the grading contractor in the field.
-G CD (E) PW
+The storage, handling, and use of the construction-related hazardous materials shall in accordance with applicable Federal, state, and local laws.
+Construction-related hazardous materials and hazardous wastes (e.g., fuels and waste oils) shall be store away from stream channels and steep banks to prevent these materials from enterir surface waters in the event of an accidental release.
+These materials for enterir surface waters in the event of an accidental release.
+These materials belied has ufficient distance (at least 500 feet) from nearby residences or other sensitive land this includes n eg In G S Il Il be ed ng ut di uses.
+CD (E)(P) 73.
+Landslide /Slope Failure The owner/applicant shall retain an appropriately licensed engineer during the graduativities to identify existing landslides and potential slope failure hazards.
+The sate engineer shall be notified a minimum of two days prior to any site clearing or graduativities meetings with the grading contractor in the field. id CD (E) PW